give-me-data/Tinder-Photo-Bot-/README.md

 # Variable Information

 ## path

-Path of folder where you want to safe pictures.
+Path of the folder where you want to save pictures.

 "/Users/username/Desktop/tinder_collection/"

 ## df_path

 Path of DataFrame and DataFrame name - export as json.
 Create Df if not exist, else append new tinderellas (users) and drop duplicates.

 "/Users/username/Desktop/tinder_df.json"

 ## X_Auth_Token (as string)

-To get your own X_Auth_Token: [Medium post](https://medium.com/@sansyrox/hacking-tinders-premium-model-43f9f699d44)
+To get your own X_Auth_Token: Medium post

 ## request_iter